Second War of Kappel: Course of war

-Pressed by the food embargo, on 9 October 1531 the five Catholic cantons declared war on Zürich and deploying their main army on Zug's border with Zürich, near Kappel am Albis.
+Pressed by the food embargo, on 9 October 1531 the five Catholic cantons declared war on Zürich and deployed their main army on Zug's border with Zürich, near Kappel am Albis.
 Zürich's troops were mobilized far too late, and at noon on 11 October, an army of around 2000 men found itself alone against some 7000 soldiers from the five cantons.
 The bulk of the troops from Zürich arrived only in the course of the afternoon, incomplete, in isolated groups and exhausted from the march.
 At 4 p.m., the Catholic troops launched an attack and routed the enemy after a brief resistance.
-Zürich suffered around 500 killed, among them Zwingli, who had accompanied the main army as a military chaplain and whose body was burned as an heretic.
+Zürich suffered around 500 killed, among them Zwingli, who had accompanied the main army as a military chaplain and whose body was burned as a heretic.

 After the Battle of Kappel, Bern and other Protestant cantons came to the aid of Zürich.
 Between 15 and 21 October, a Protestant army, vastly outnumbering the enemy force, marched through the Reuss valley up to the entrance of Baar, and the Catholic troops withdrew to the Zugerberg.
 The Bernese and the Zürcher command then attempted to advance through Sihlbrugg and Menzingen in order to surround the enemy.
 The maneuver, which involved around 5,000 men, was delayed by looting and the indiscipline of the soldiers.
 By the evening of 23 October, the expeditionary force had reached only Gubel Hill, near Menzingen, where it was attacked during the night by a small force from the five cantons and forced to flee after it had sustained heavy casualties.

 The renewed defeat led to increasing desertions among the Protestant army, which retreated down the Reuss valley to Bremgarten on 3 November.
 The withdrawal left Zürich's territories on the left bank of Lake Zürich unprotected and allowed Catholic troops to pillage the area from 6 to 8 November.
 The canton's military incapability compelled leading figures in both the city of Zürich and the countryside to push for a immediate peace agreement.
-From the beginning of November, representatives of the cantons that remained neutral: (Solothurn, Freiburg, Glarus and Appenzell), as well as French diplomats, had been trying to mediate a peace settlement.
+From the beginning of November, representatives of the cantons that remained neutral (Solothurn, Freiburg, Glarus and Appenzell), as well as French diplomats, had been trying to mediate a peace settlement.
 In accordance with the military circumstances, the Second Peace in Kappel or Zweiter Landfrieden (Second Territorial Peace), which was concluded on 20 November in the hamlet of Deinikon, near Baar, turned out to be favourable for the Catholics.